 My competitive success began as a youth in the 4-H Horse and Pony Club.
 I competed in 4-H in the western riding and gaming events.
 At 13 years old, I began competing Hunters and went on to have many successes as a junior.
 I rode successfully competed Jumpers in my late twenties.
 I studied dressage at the end of my twenties and have been a student of dressage ever since.
 Over the years, I have studied, in great detail, work on the longe, in-hand work, long lining, and dressage movements through the Grand Prix.
 I have enjoyed many competition successes with various horses and have currently competed through 4th Level.

 I regularly compete with my horses throughout the levels of dressage and I have achieved many successes and multiple championships.
 All of my accomplishments have been earned on horses that I have trained and developed mostly by myself.
-I am a USDF Bronze Medalist and am currently working towards my Silver Medal, and Bronze and Silver Freestyle bars.
+I am a USDF Bronze Medalist and USDF Bronze Freestyle Bar, and I am currently working towards my Silver Medal and Silver Freestyle bar.

 True to the traditional training principle of calm, supple, straight, strong, and forward, I use a system of training with my horses that one step builds upon the next.
 I suggest, test, explore and seek cooperation, always reinforcing successful efforts, which build confidence in the horse.
 I believe that classical training produces a horse that is balanced, athletic, responsive and confident, thus making him more enjoyable to ride and in turn, he enjoys his work.